pts/movemetafs/README.txt

-In the name `movemetafs', `metafs' means filesystem metadata store, and `move' refers to the most common way tags are added or removed: the user moves the file to be affected to the meta/tag/$TAGNAME or meta/untag/$TAGNAME special folder.
+In the name `movemetafs', `metafs' means filesystem metadata store, and `move' refers to the most common way tags are added or removed: the user moves the file to be acted on to the `meta/tag/$TAGNAME' or `meta/untag/$TAGNAME' special folder.
 When the target folder is such a special folder, the file is not removed from its original location (meta/root/**/*).

 movemetafs is similar to LAFS (http://junk.nocrew.org/~stefan/lafs/)